-A lovely, buttery brown sugar cake, this Rhubarb Crumble Cake features is filled with rhubarb and has a unique crumble topping.
+A lovely, rhubarb crumble cake, filled with fresh (or frozen) rhubarb and has a delicious and unique crumble topping.

 I know there are a ton of rhubarb cakes on the Internet, but I wanted to add just one more to the mix for a couple of reasons.